stopnoanime/16TTAC-sim/README.md

 //Some example instructions:
 SOURCE => DESTINATION
-SOURCE => DESTINATION c //Executes only if carry flag is set SOURCE => DESTINATION z //Executes only if zero flag is set SOURCE => DESTINATION c z //Executes only if carry and zero flag is set
+SOURCE => DESTINATION c //Executes only if the carry flag is set SOURCE => DESTINATION z //Executes only if the zero flag is set SOURCE => DESTINATION c z //Executes only if the carry and the zero flag are set

-//Source can also be a constant value, provided by operand 123 => DESTINATION
+//Source can also be a constant value, provided by the operand 123 => DESTINATION
 0xFFFF => DESTINATION
 'a' => DESTINATION

-//They also can be a reference to a variable string => ADR
+//Source can also be a reference to a variable string => ADR var2 => ADR

 //Labels:
 label: